-Talking stops now as Old Firm final bragging rights go on the line
+Talking stops now - Old Firm final bragging rights on line

 |Coverage: Listen live on BBC Radio Scotland and follow live text commentary on the BBC Sport Scotland website and app

-For the longest time, Celtic have heard bombast from across the city, loud boasts from Rangers men about how they're the best team in Scotland despite a body of evidence to the contrary, a file so thick it could choke an elephant.
+For the longest time, Celtic have heard bombast from across the city, loud boasts from Rangers about how they are the best team in Scotland despite a body of evidence to the contrary, a file so thick it could choke an elephant.

 In declaring his improving team the finest in the country despite trailing their rivals by nine points in the league, Fashion Sakala was the latest in a long line of Ibrox folk to stumble into this area.
 Big talk has a habit of boomeranging back and hitting you right between the eyes in the Old Firm derby.